On the solutions of $x^p+y^p=2^r z^p$, $x^p+y^p=z^2$ over totally real fields: Preliminaries

-To state our results, we need the following standard conjecture, which is a generalization of the Eichler-Shimura theorem over $\Q$. \begin{conj}[Eichler-Shimura] Let $f$ be a Hilbert modular newform over $K$ of parallel weight $2$, level $\mfn$ and with rational eigenvalues.
-Then, there exists an elliptic curve $E_f /K$ with conductor $\mfn$ having same $L$-function as $f$. \end{conj} In~\cite{B04}, Blasius derived on the work of Hida~\cite{H81} and gave a partial answer for Conjecture~\ref{ES conj}.
-More precisely, he proved
+We now state a standard conjecture for $K$, which is a generalization of the Eichler-Shimura theorem over $\Q$. \begin{conj}[Eichler-Shimura] Let $f$ be a Hilbert modular newform over $K$ of parallel weight $2$, level $\mfn$ and with rational eigenvalues.
+Then there exists an elliptic curve $E_f /K$ of conductor $\mfn$ having same $L$-function as $f$. \end{conj} In~\cite{B04}, Blasius based on the work of Hida~\cite{H81}, gave a partial answer to Conjecture~\ref{ES conj}.
+More precisely:

 \begin{thm} Let $f$ be a Hilbert modular newform over $K$ of parallel weight $2$, level $\mfn$ and with rational eigenvalues.
 Suppose that either $[K: \Q] $ is odd or there is a finite prime $\mfq$ of $K$ such that $v_\mfq(\mfn) = 1$.
-Then, there exists an elliptic curve $E_f /K$ with conductor $\mfn$ having same $L$-function as $f$. \end{thm}
+Then there exists an elliptic curve $E_f /K$ of conductor $\mfn$ having same $L$-function as $f$. \end{thm}